top of page

 Subscribe

-Occasional emails about upcoming gatherings and ways to engage with this work.
+Occasional reflections on grief, embodiment and land, as well as and ways to engage with this work.
 Unsubscribe anytime.

 Many thanks!